Get a quote

 The same is true for fire damage.
 If the unit is damaged as a result of a home fire, then the unit can probably be replaced.
 Again, this may come out of dwelling coverage or personal property coverage.

-In many policies, like HO3 policies, central AC units have coverage for “open perils,” meaning they’re covered for anything not explicitly excluded.
-A window unit, on the other hand, is likely only covered for “named perils,” meaning it’s covered for only events that are specifically listed.
+Why is that?
+Because many homeowners policies, like HO3 policies, central AC units are protected by Coverage A, so they’re insured on an open perils basis.
+This means they’re covered for anything not explicitly excluded.
+A window unit, on the other hand, is more likely covered as personal property, which is a named perils coverage.
+Named perils insurance only kicks in for damage caused by events that are specifically listed in the policy.

 Every policy is different, though, so check with your agent to find out what kind of coverage you have.
 In some cases, you may be able to secure coverage by scheduling your window unit specifically in your policy.